fbpx

 Women’s Leadership Development

-In seizing the opportunity of the 73rd amendment, The Hunger Project builds leadership skills among women who have been systematically denied information, freedom of motion and voice in decision making.
-The overall goal in this leadership development is for women in the community to lead, own and shape development processes that give priority to basic services like water, sanitation, education, health care and an efficient food system.
+In seizing the opportunity of the 73rd amendment (quotas for women), The Hunger Project (India) builds leadership skills and mentors women who have largely for the first time stepped into public office about their roles and responsibilities as panchayat leaders.
+The overall goal in this leadership development is for women in the community to lead, own and shape democratic development processes that give priority to basic services like water, sanitation, education, health care and an efficient food system.

-Women’s Leadership Workshops (WLWs) are the first major capacity-building initiative of The Hunger Project five-year cycle with first-time elected women representatives (EWRs).
-These three-day workshops are participatory in nature, and are conducted primarily to build confidence among EWRs and provide them with information and knowledge about their key roles and responsibilities in their Panchayats.
-It is the first step towards transformative leadership.
+Women’s Leadership Workshops (WLWs) are the first major capacity-building initiative of THP India’s five-year cycle with first-time elected women representatives (EWRs).
+These three-day workshops are participatory in nature, and are conducted primarily to build confidence among EWRs and provide them with information and knowledge about their key roles and responsibilities in their panchayats.
+Over the last two decades, we have engaged with 197,121 Elected Women Representatives.

 The Hunger Project India